 College of DuPage has several sociology transfer agreements in place with four-year colleges and universities to save you time, money and make the transfer process easier.

 Many of these agreements with other colleges and universities have specific course requirements and a pre-determined course plan that needs to be followed to be eligible to transfer.
 Contact a program faculty member or academic advisor to learn more as course requirements vary by institution.

 Take the next step in your career search and discover job titles of recent graduates, places where alumni are working, estimated salary and more through Career Coach.
 Browse sociology career data.

 Frequently Asked Questions

-The following are answers to frequently asked questions regarding the Sociology program.
+Find answers to your frequently asked questions regarding the Sociology program.

 An undergraduate sociology degree provides a solid base in fields like law, social work, journalism, criminal justice, urban planning, international relations, gerontology and business administration.
 Each of these professional fields requires an advanced degree.
 Some of the most prestigious Master of Business Administration (MBA) programs in the country seek students who have general social science undergraduate coursework.